South Australian Railways W class

-The South Australian Railways W and Wx class was a class of 2-6-0 steam locomotives operated by the South Australian Railways.
+The South Australian Railways W and Wx class is a class of 2-6-0 steam locomotives operated by the South Australian Railways.
 Some were used by the Commonwealth Railways in the Northern Territory and by contractors.

 History

 The W class was the second class of locomotive built to the 2-6-0 (Mogul) wheel arrangement to be supplied to the South Australian Railways (SAR) – the first being the U class, of which there were only eight.
 The class eventually totalled 35 in number and saw service on every SAR narrow gauge line.
 The locomotives were first introduced in 1878 during a period of rapid expansion of the railway system.